 — Ensure sharing permissions are set to public and that URLs are correct and functioning

 For applicants with accessibility considerations, please contact Gertrude via email@example.com to discuss alternative application formats.

 Artists who have previously participated in the Gertrude Studio Program or artists intending to study during the residency period are ineligible to apply.
 Successful applicants are selected on the basis of quality of work, artistic commitment and benefit to the development of their practice.

 Gertrude encourages applications from First Peoples, people with disabilities, LGBTQIA+ people, and people from culturally and linguistically diverse backgrounds.
 Gertrude encourages applications from artists in all stages of their careers and supports an intergenerational mix of participants in the program.

 Each year Gertrude offers a fully-subsidised studio for a First Peoples artist.
 Applicants for the fully-subsidised studio will be assessed and determined by a panel of First Peoples representatives.
-From 2022 there will be at least two First Peoples in the studio cohort at any given time.
+From 2023 there have been at least two First Peoples in the studio cohort at any given time.

 First Peoples in this application refers to the First Peoples of Australia, the Aboriginal and Torres Strait Islander peoples.